 Kathy returns to her alma mater UW-Platteville as a volunteer speaker in the education department.
 She not only speaks to the college students, but makes sure they do a kindergarten project in the class.
 They all walked out wearing “bat hats” made from construction paper after one session.
 It is just another way she gives back.

 She is remarkable with very little fanfare, but a servant’s heart.

-- WATCH: Northeast Wisconsin’s Remarkable Women of 2021
+- Northeast Wisconsin’s Remarkable Women finalists for 2023

 - RW Finalist: Hospital volunteer Dee Donlevy makes the most out of her second chance